-In July of 1982 Cedar Pride arrived at the Jordanian port of Aqaba.
-Unfortunately on the 2nd August while at anchor and in ballast a fire spread rapidly through the engine room and accommodation area's.
+In July of 1982, Cedar Pride arrived at the Jordanian port of Aqaba.
+Unfortunately on the 2nd of August while at anchor and in ballast a fire spread rapidly through the engine room and accommodation areas.
 Two of the crew lost their lives.

 The damage from the ensuing blaze left the ship as a total constructive loss.
 Although the hull was still intact and it was still afloat.
-For the next three years ship remained a floating hulk, no one accepting the responsibility for her mooring and harbor fees.
+For the next three years, the ship remained a floating hulk, no one accepting the responsibility for her mooring and harbour fees.

-Next a suitable site had to be found.
-Now this posed a bit of a problem, as their was no text book available.
+Next, a suitable site had to be found.
+Now, this posed a bit of a problem, as there was no textbook available.
 There were many questions.
 How to sink a ship in the Red Sea or any other sea?
 How to sink a ship on a coral reef causing as little damage to the reef as possible, with the ship in one piece and in the upright position, horizontal to the shore, with a dive ceiling of 20 to 30 meters from the resting area.

 The wreck of the Cedar Pride scuttled for divers on November 16th 1985.
 And it lies on her port side with the bow to the North.
-The marine life is good and photo possibilities endless.
-Best area is the main mast at about 12 meters.
+The marine life is good and photo possibilities are endless.
+The best area is the main mast at about 12 meters.

-The bottom of the stern is at 16 meters and the bow at 21 meters.
-There is a swim though under the wreck at 26 meters.
+The bottom of the stern is at 16 meters and the bow is at 21 meters.
+There is a swim through under the wreck at 26 meters.
 Penetration is possible with the correct procedures.